Prime Minister from 26 January 1966 to 19 December 1967

 When the Menzies-Fadden Liberal-CP coalition government came to power in 1949, Holt again became Minister for Labour and National Service.
 He held this position for nine years, introducing conscription into the army for all males aged 18 in 1951.
 This scheme continued until 1959.

-He was also Minister for Immigration from 1949 to 1956.
-As Minister for Immigration Holt worked on various migration schemes.
+He was also Minister for Immigration 1949–1956.
+As Minister for Immigration, Holt worked on various migration schemes.
 He also began to work on changing the White Australia Policy, a scheme that had been in practice since 1901.
 The idea of the policy was to keep 'undesirable' immigrants (people without a European background) out of Australia, by giving them a dictation test they could not possibly pass.
 Holt abolished this test.

 Prime Minister Harold Holt

 When Robert Menzies retired as Prime Minister on 26 Jan 1966, Holt took over leadership of the Liberal Party, having been Deputy Leader since 1956.

 As war in Vietnam grew more intense, Holt visited the USA in June 1966 to discuss the situation with US President LB Johnson.
 Holt confirmed his government's full support for USA's Vietnam policy and adopted the slogan, 'All the way with LBJ'.
 By the end of 1966, 6000 Australian soldiers had been sent to Vietnam, including the first conscripts (non-volunteers).

 On the 14 February 1966, Holt introduced decimal currency – dollars and cents.